isomer04/Basketball-Team-Analytics/README.md

 Analytics reports that include the following information:

-<ul>Average points per quarter, half, and game by each team</ul>
+<ul>Average points per quarter, half, and game by each team.</ul>
-Average point differential per quarter, half, and match by each team The lowest point total scored during any quarter during the whole season.
+<ul>AAverage point differential per quarter, half, and match by each team.</ul>
+<ul>AThe lowest point total scored during any quarter during the whole season.</ul>
-The highest point total scored during any quarter during the whole season.
+<ul>AThe highest point total scored during any quarter during the whole season.</ul>

 The program should use what you have learned in this class and use objects with proper OOP methods.